 Busy, competent web development professionals don’t have time to enjoy long lunches with prospects.
 In fact, most of us will ask you for information before we initiate a phone call.
 I am always happy to offer a webinar or speak to a live group.
 But I don’t buy anybody lunch.

 More often, lunch doesn’t end with dessert.
-I hear things like, “They told me I needed Google Adwords, a $1500 logo and even a QR code.”
-I’ve had to track down domain names and passwords for clients when their developers disappeared.
-It’s not unusual for web development companies to pile up the charges.
+I hear things like, “They told me I needed Google Adwords, a $1500 logo, and a $200 QR code.”

 Just as you’re passionate about helping your clients get what they deserve, I don’t like to see busy professionals end up with websites that cost a bundle and do nothing for their marketing.
 I take on a limited number of clients, keep my overhead low, and have a little black book of insider resources.
 It’s taken me a long time to put my system together and I guard it with care.